Charles B. Craver

 - [email protected]

-He is a member of the American Law Institute, the National Academy of Arbitrators, the American Arbitration Association, the International Society for Labor and Social Security Law, the Labor & Employment Relations Association, the Association for Conflict Resolution, and the Labor and Employment Law and Alternative Dispute Resolution Sections of the ABA.
-He is a fellow of the College of Labor and Employment Lawyers, and served as secretary to the ABA Labor and Employment Law Section in 1986-87.
+Professor Craver is a member of the American Law Institute, the National Academy of Arbitrators, the American Arbitration Association, the International Society for Labor and Social Security Law, the Labor and Employment Relations Association, the Association for Conflict Resolution, and the Labor and Employment Law and Dispute Resolution Sections of the ABA.
+He is a fellow of the College of Labor and Employment Lawyers, and served as Secretary of the ABA Labor and Employment Law Section in 1986-87.
+Professor Craver received the 2018 ABA Dispute Resolution Section Award for Outstanding Scholarly Work.

-He has received awards for outstanding teaching from three different law schools, including GW Law.
-Over the past 35 years, Professor Craver has taught negotiation skills to more than 90,000 lawyers throughout the United States, Canada, Mexico, Puerto Rico, England, Austria, Germany, the People’s Republic of China, and Turkey.
+He has received Outstanding Teaching Awards from four different law schools, including GW Law.
+Over the past 40 years, Professor Craver has taught negotiation skills t more than 100,000 lawyers and business persons throughout the United States, and in Canada, Mexico, Puerto Rico, England, Austria, Germany, China, and Turkey.

 BS, MILR, Cornell University; JD, University of Michigan